solo-io/workshops/gloo-portal/README.md

 ## Lab 6: Securing the access to the developer Portal with OIDC

-Let's change the plans and secure our developer Portal with OpenID Connect.
+Let's secure our developer Portal with OpenID Connect.
 We will rely on our Keycloak instance as the OpenID Provider and the few users and group we have created at the beginning.

 Overview of the in-memory users & group in Keycloak: